bluz71/vim-mistfly-statusline/README.md

 ```

 Sub-segments marked with a `*` are linked to a highlight group and may be
-colored, refer to the next section for detail.
+colored, refer to the next section for details.

 Note also, filenames will be displayed as follows: